iPoint is capable of tracking complex commission calculations based on several different criteria.

 Tiered Commission Explanations

-The whole point of our tiered commission structure is to incentivize sales staff to sell as much as possible at the highest margins as possible.
+The whole point of our tiered commission structure is to incentivize sales staff to sell as much as possible at the highest margins.
 Other tiered systems incentivize hitting markers so that the sales rep earns the next highest commission percent by selling an extra $5 worth of goods.

 So, if our tiers were listed as follows